TikhonJelvis/Reactive-Life/README.md

+**Note:** This branch is based on an old version of the code from 2012 and probably won't build on modern systems.
+(WX is a real pain!)
+The `master` branch has a new version of the code I wrote for a 2016 talk, updated to use `threepenny-gui`.

 # A Reactive Game of Life

-This is a very simple applet for playing around with John Conway's [Game of Life][1].
+This is an old demo of functional reactive programming (FRP), originally built to illustrate the abstraction for a class project in CS 263 at Berkeley.
+It uses `reactive-banana` and wxWidgets, which might be hard to build.

 [1]: http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

-The actual--surprisingly simple--implementation of the game itself was largely influenced by [some slides][2] by a certain kizzx2 I found online.
-Of course, once somebody has pointed out the stencil API in Repa, figuring out how to use it for the game of life is pretty simple.
+The actual—surprisingly simple—implementation of the game itself was largely influenced by [some slides][2] by a kizzx2 I found online.
+Repa's stencil API is natural for the Game of Life, and the Game of Life is a nice illustration of the API.

 [2]: http://illustratedhaskell.org/index.php/2011/09/24/conways-game-of-life-with-repa/